fleetdm/fleet/handbook/company.md

 1. **Intake:** Give people from anywhere in the world the ability to request something from a particular team (i.e., add it to their backlog).
 2. **Planning:** Give the team's manager and other team members a way to plan the next three-week iteration of what the team is working on in a world (the board) where the team has ownership and feels confident making changes.
-- Shared to-do list: What should I work on next?
+3. **Shared to-do list:** What should I work on next?
 Who needs help?
-What important work is still blocked?
+What important work is blocked?
 Is that bug fix merged yet?
 When will it be released?
 When will that new feature ship?
 What did I do yesterday?

 ### Why a 3-week cadence?